 The IRS provides an FAQ guide about why you might want to unenroll.

 And with married couples, the IRS has clarified that both spouses must unenroll.
 If just one spouse opts out, the household will still receive monthly payments — but for half the normal amount.

 What to do if you need a little extra stimulus

 If you’re still coming up short despite the monthly tax credit payments, or if your household isn't getting them because you've opted out or you earn too much to qualify, here are a few ideas to essentially make your own family stimulus check.

 - Deal with your debt.
 Credit cards may be convenient, but they also come with expensive interest.
 If you’re buckling under your load, tackle it by folding your balances into a single debt consolidation loan.
-You’ll have only one payment to budget around, and the lower interest rate will slash the cost of your debt to help you pay it off faster.
+You’ll have only one payment to budget around, and the lower interest rate will slash the cost of your debt.

 - Trade in your mortgage for a cheaper model.
 If you own your home and haven't refinanced in the past year, what are you waiting for?
 A recent Zillow survey found that nearly half the homeowners who've taken advantage of the pandemic's rock-bottom mortgage rates are saving $300 a month or more.
 Thirty-year mortgage rates are under 3% again, so gather several mortgage refi offers and see how much you might save.